-The presets can be shown on a list or grid view.
-In the list view, both the preset preview and name are shown.
+The presets can be shown in a list or grid view.
+In the list view, both the preset preview (if available) and name are shown.
 In the grid view, only the preset preview is shown.
-Some presets, cannot be previewed, and a standard icon is used as the preview.
+Some presets cannot have a preview, and a standard icon is used.

 The preset viewing mode is set from the Display options of the panel menu:

 - Small, Medium and Large List - Show the presets in a list of previews and names.